juraj98/platform-react-challenge/README.md

 ### Masonry Gird Layout

 The last thing I did was that I created a custom `MasonryGrid` component.
 This would allow the images to be displayed in a more aesthetically pleasing way, similar to grid on sites like [imgur](https://imgur.com/).

+### Mobile responsiveness

+Given more time, I'd improve the mobile responsiveness of the application.
+While the current UI works fine on desktop, it could use some work on smaller screens.